smgladkovskiy/Instagram-PHP-API/README.md

 ## Instagram videos

 Instagram entries are marked with a `type` attribute (`image` or `video`), that allows you to identify videos.

-An example of how to embed Instagram videos by using [Video.js](http://www.videojs.com), can be found in the `/example` folder.

 ---